Ympact/flux-icons/README.md

 ### Publish specific vendor callbacks

-Some vendors have callbacks defined (see the [config](/config/flux-icons.php).
-You can publish the class for these vendors using the following command:
+For some vendors callbacks str defined (see the [config](/config/flux-icons.php)).
+Adjusting these callbacks can be done by publishing the class using the following command:

 ```cmd
 php artisan flux-icons:publish {vendor}
 ```

-When adjusting the callback for an vendor, make sure you also publish the config file and reference the correct class.
+When adjusting the callback for a vendor, make sure you also publish the config file and reference the correct class.

 ## Advanced configuration